10 Best Things to Do at the Vatican

 If, like me, you like to admire the museum rooms themselves apart from the works they contain, I recommend you to look for this gallery because, besides being one of the most original, it has a very nice view of the Vatican Gardens.

 Of course, you as a traveler must decide what interests you most.
-If you are passionate about cartography the Gallery of Maps will be for you a must-see and if you know how to recite by heart the Roman emperors you will like to see the Hall of the Busts.
+If you are passionate about cartography the Gallery of Maps will be a must-see for you and if you know how to recite by heart the Roman emperors you will like to see the Hall of the Busts.
 The catalog of the Vatican Museums is immense.

 7. Stroll through the Vatican Gardens

-8. Discover the Vatican surroundings
+8. Discover the surroundings of the Vatican

 And if you want to take a tour of the streets of Rome in a different way, I recommend taking part in the Angels and Demons tour of the Vatican based on the famous novel by Dan Brown.
 Save the cardinals from the Illuminati while you get to know the most emblematic places of the city.
-Fun is guaranteed!

 9. Meet the Pope at the Vatican

-As you may well know, the Pope, the highest representative of the Catholic Church in the world (and head of the Vatican State) lives in the Vatican City itself.
+As you may know, the Pope, the highest representative of the Catholic Church in the world (and head of the Vatican State) lives in Vatican City itself.
 And although having an audience with the Pope in private requires a lot of paperwork, good contacts and a very good reason to meet him, it is possible to attend a live mass or the weekly blessing he gives every Sunday from his window.

 10. Enjoy the gastronomy of the Vatican area